 Our specialised undergraduate workshops include poetry, short fiction, children's writing, Māori and Pasifika creative writing, creative nonfiction, television scriptwriting, science writing, and writing for theatre, as well as a changing programme of summer workshops.

 At postgraduate level we offer a Master of Arts in Creative Writing, with streams in Writing for the Page (poetry, fiction, and creative nonfiction) and Scriptwriting (stage, screen, radio), and New Zealand's most extensive PhD Creative Writing programme.
-Entry into our posgraduate courses is highly selective and we receive applications from all over the world.

 Our high-calibre teaching staff is made up of practising creative writers with strong publishing profiles.

 Our students vary widely in age and life experience, and the creative projects they are engaged in cover an enormous range of styles and subjects.
 This is reflected in the diversity of publications that began life in the workshop.